piotrmurach/tty-prompt/README.md

 choices = {small: 1, medium: 2, large: 3}
 ```

-Finally, you can define an array of choices where each choice is a hash value with `:name` & `:value` keys which can include other options for customising indvidual choices:
+Finally, you can define an array of choices where each choice is a hash value with `:name` & `:value` keys which can include other options for customising individual choices:

 ```ruby
 choices = [